gautam0826/FMLS-Projections/README.md

  - Binary Home variable
  - \# of matches in given round(to spot international breaks)

 Additionally, instead of predicting just a player's fantasy points, the model is trained on adjusted points, filtering out low frequency noisy events like own goals and red cards.
 Adjusted points are further winsorized into a range of 2 to 15 since discriminating between low and extremely low or high and extremely high points is not necessary.
 The network also predicts the probability of each score between 2 and 15 instead of just predicting a number, giving a more complete assessment of players’ floors and ceilings.
 Neural networks were used because of their ability to learn complex features from very “raw” data like image pixels.
 Potentially other machine learning algorithms can be used, although doing PCA on the lagged statistics or replacing lagged statistics with averaged statistics will probably be needed to reduce the data’s dimensionality.
+The way data is fed into the model also preserves the relation between columns, essentially making the model "see" the data the same way humans see each player's scoring history in a table, so the model "knows" that the lagged goal numbers are for the same statistic.
+A LSTM was chosen specifically because of how it deals with time series data.

 ##### Approach #2: Time weighted models
  - The current features being used by the linear model are: